 Creating a Level Playing Field – Youth from all of our communities learn and discover the new sport and its many impacts together, creating an unusual dynamic of parity and fairness from the outset.
 This helps youth feel comfortable in starting the program, and combats the unfortunate existing inequities.

 “For the first time in my life I recognized what spirit of the game is and how sport should be.
 I changed the way I was playing basketball too.” – Asmaa

-Multiplier Effect – The “Coaches in Training” program (currently in its fourth year) prepares and supports teen leaders to start and lead teams back in their own communities.
-Spreading the game and its values from participants and not just staff is proving to be a major growth strategy – UP CIT’s started up 5 new local youth teams in different communities in the last year.
+Multiplier Effect – The “Leaders in Training” program (currently in its fourth year) prepares and supports teen leaders to start and lead teams back in their own communities.
+Spreading the game and its values from participants and not just staff is proving to be a major growth strategy – UP LIT’s started up 5 new local youth teams in different communities in the last year.
 At least 8 more will begin this year.

 Collaboration – Ultimate Peace has many important partnerships.
 The collaborative partnership with the Israeli Ministry of Culture and Sport continues to strengthen our connection to the municipalities and schools in the communities with whom we work within Israel.
 Our relationship with the Ministry of Education allows UP to leverage our status as being one of the most respected model summer camps in the country.
 Our partnership with the World Flying Disc Federation connects us to players and supporters all over the world.
 Working closely with IFDA, The Israeli Flying Disc Association, has led to Arab youth from our program trying out for and making the Israeli National Youth teams.